 Having worked in multicultural project teams in the marketplace (sometimes with colleagues from 10 nations), I noticed that during meetings, … sometimes English words may not entirely share a common meaning or tone across cultures due to cultural nuances/perspectives, which may cause misunderstandings.

-Hence, sometimes cultural English may influence one’s reading.
+Hence, sometimes one’s cultural English may influence one’s reading of the Bible.

 A well-known example is the English word ‘love’ as it is translated in the Bible.
 The original Greek uses more than one word in different verses.

 The Amplified version attempts to highlight these subtleties, … as in the conversation of Jesus and Peter after His resurrection.

 So when they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you love (ἀγαπάω agapaō) Me more than these [others do—with total commitment and devotion]?”

 He said to Him, “Yes, Lord; You know that I love (φιλέω phileō) You [with a deep, personal affection, as for a close friend].”

 In this one verse, 2 types of love using 2 different Greek words are expressed,